behl1anmol/behl1anmol/README.md

 ### Hi there, I'm Anmol - aka [behl1anmol][website] 👋

 ## I'm a Coder, Writer, and Developer!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning and growing
-- 🥅 2020 Goals: Learn, Grow and Evolve.
+- 🥅 2021 Goals: Learn, Grow and Evolve.
 - ⚡ Fun fact: I love to discuss about latest tech trends.

 ### Connect with me: